Articles Β» Email Database Β» Grocery Store Email List in 2026: Find 206,095 Verified Supermarket Contacts

 Why Grocery Stores Need B2B Services

-And Aldi keeps expanding.
+And the channel keeps shifting under their feet.
+157.5 million Americans will shop for groceries online in 2026, and online grocery sales jumped 27.3% year over year (Capital One Shopping).
 Dollar stores are eating into grocery's lunch in rural markets.
-Instacart and DoorDash changed delivery expectations overnight.
-The stores that survive are the ones investing in better technology, better supplier relationships, and better operations.
+Instacart and DoorDash rewired delivery expectations overnight.
+The stores that survive are the ones investing in better technology, better supplier relationships, better operations.
 Which means they're buying.
 Actively.
 From B2B vendors who can prove their value in dollars, not buzzwords.

 What's Actually in a Grocery Store Email List?